ysdn2019/Graduates-List/graduates/tabita-petre.md

 ---
 path: /work/sepultura
 graduate: Tabita Petre
-mainimg: /assets/work/petre_tabita_project3_web_main.png
+cover: /assets/work/petre_tabita_project3_web_main.png
-thumbnailimg: /assets/work/petre_tabita_project3_web_thumbnail.png
+thumbnail: /assets/work/petre_tabita_project3_web_thumbnail.png
 title: Sepultura
 groupmembers:
-fields: Branding, Motion, Typography
+category: Branding, Motion, Typography
 mediumdimensions: Motion Video
 description: This project was created for a Type in Motion class.
 The brief was to create a promotional trailer for any festival.
 I chose to create a trailer for a film festival focused on psychological thriller films.
 The concept was to create the title name “Sepultura” spelt out of bones.
 digitallink: https://vimeo.com/244582598